faranalytics/memoir/README.md

     - `mode` `<number>` **Default**: `0o666`

 ## Performant Logging
-Memoir provides a performant `Logger` class named `LevelLogger` that implements a familiar logging interface.  `LevelLogger` may implement any of the common logging methods: `base`, `debug`, `info`, `warn`, and `error`.
-The `LevelLogger` is unique in that it dynamically configures its interface to only implement the methods that are relevant for the specified logging `Level` that is passed to its constructor or set using its `setLevel` method.
+Memoir provides a performant `Logger` class named `LevelLogger` that implements a dynamic logging interface.  `LevelLogger` may implement any of the common logging methods: `base`, `debug`, `info`, `warn`, and `error`.
+The `LevelLogger` dynamically configures its interface to only implement the methods that are relevant for the specified logging `Level` that is passed to its constructor or set using its `setLevel` method.
 This approach allows the programmer to take advantage of JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) operator in order to eliminate unecessary calls to the `Logger` and its `Handlers`.
 Practically, it ensures that frequent calls to `LevelLogger.debug` are not evaluated unless the `LevelLogger` has been expressly configured to the `DEBUG` `Level`.

 TypeScript will enforce the usage of the optional chaining operator when calling `LevelLogger`'s methods.
 Please see the examples for how to use the `LevelLogger` interface.